 Moving to Cold but Protected Area | Ensure dormancy without exposing to extreme cold | Allows natural rest period while preventing frost damage |

-Maintaining Air Circulation | Avoid accumulation of moisture and potential fungal growth | Circulates fresh air to keep the tree healthy |
+Maintaining Air Circulation | Avoid moisture accumulation and potential fungal growth | Circulates fresh air to keep the tree healthy |

 Displaying Your Juniper Bonsai